SilkRose/Pony/stories/ban-appeal/01-pretty-please-un-ban-me.md

 I'm sorry that I kissed you the next morning after you woke me up with pancakes shaped like hearts like I had done before.
 It made me feel loved and happy and I still smile thinking about it.
 I'm sorry :(

-I'm sorry for any wetness or stains on this letter, I've been crying the whole time I've been writing it..
-I just love everything about you and you make me feel so different and happy inside.
+I'm sorry for any wetness or stains on this letter, I've been crying the whole time I've been writing it… I just love everything about you and you make me feel so different and happy inside.
 I just want to be friends again.

 I'm sorry I had to writer this letter in the first place.